pdaniel200/proiect-testare-smart-crm-ap/readme.md

-# Testing login, running and stopping the timer, Chrome and Firefox
+# Testing login, running and stopping the timer, creating and deleteing task and various operations on the app.smart-crm.ro webpage, Chrome and Firefox